Toxillo/jww19-website/src/content/pages/info/d-internet-guide/a-router.md

    ![router login dialog](/img/info/internet/router-login-dialog.webp)
 5. You need to log in to your router's setting page using it's **default username and password**.
 In our case the username is `admin` and the password is `admin`.
-6. Once you've logged in, you need to make your router use a static IP address and set it to one of the IP addresses provided to you by the Studentenwerk.
-In our case this means navigating to `Network > WAN`, choosing the the connection type `Static IP` and setting the `IP address` as well as the `Default Gateway` to the addresses provided by the Studentenwerk.
+6. Once you've logged in, you need to make your router use a static IP address and set it to one of the IP addresses provided to you by the Studierendenwerk.
+In our case this means navigating to `Network > WAN`, choosing the the connection type `Static IP` and setting the `IP address` as well as the `Default Gateway` to the addresses provided by the Studierendenwerk.

    ![router settings page step 1](/img/info/internet/router-ui-1.webp)
 7. It's highly recommended to change the name of your Wi-Fi network.
 For our router, we need to navigate to `Wireless > Wireless Settings` to change it.